Drum Mics 101: Best Drum Mics and Kits, Types, Placements, FAQ

 Kick drum mics are dynamic cardioid microphones.

-As we know, the Kick drum produces the most SPL level among all other parts of the drums.
+As we know, the Kick drum produces the highest SPL level among all other parts of the drums.
 That’s because the average sound pressure (SPL) of a kick drum is between 120 dB to 150 dB, which is really high.

 So, kick drum mics are specially designed to stand in these SPL levels.
 These mics can handle extremely high SPLs (over 144 decibels) without any distortion.